Dark Funeral: Dark Funeral EP and The Secrets of the Black Arts

-In 1993, guitarists David Parland, also known as Blackmoon, and Mikael Svanberg, also known as Lord Ahriman, established Dark Funeral, recruiting Paul Mäkitalo, also known as Themgoroth, formerly of the band Scum, as bassist and vocalist, and Joel Andersson, also known as Draugen, shortly thereafter.
-In January 1994, Dark Funeral recorded their self-titled EP at Unisound Studio with Dan Swanö of Edge of Sanity fame as producer, subsequently being released on 4 May, 1994.
-That same day, Dark Funeral performed their first gig at Lusa Lottes Pub in Oslo, Norway, alongside bands such as fellow live debuts Gorgoroth, and Marduk, who were also performing their first show abroad.
-Draugen departed Dark Funeral following the EP's recording, being replaced by Equimanthorn.
+In 1993, guitarists David Parland, known as Blackmoon, and Mikael Svanberg, known as Lord Ahriman, established Dark Funeral.
+They recruited bassist and vocalist Paul Mäkitalo, known as Themgoroth and formerly of the band Scum, and Joel Andersson, known as Draugen, shortly thereafter.
+In January 1994, Dark Funeral recorded their self-titled EP at Unisound Studio with Dan Swanö of Edge of Sanity as producer, releasing it on 4 May, 1994.
+That day, Dark Funeral performed their first show at Lusa Lottes Pub in Oslo, Norway, alongside fellow live debuts Gorgoroth, and Marduk, who were performing their first show abroad.
+Draugen departed Dark Funeral following the EP, and Equimanthorn replaced him.

-In 1995, Dark Funeral signed with No Fashion Records, subsequently composing songs in anticipation for their debut full-length album.
-Initially, the band recorded several tracks that would appear on The Secrets of the Black Arts at said Unisound Studio with Swanö as producer, but opted to re-record the album with Peter Tägtgren of Hypocrisy fame at The Abyss Studio, composing a further track, "When Angels Forever Die", and incorporating a cover of Von's "Satanic Blood", for their debut album.
-Concerning the band's decision to re-record their debut album, within a 2009 interview with Rites of the Black Moon Webzine, Blackmoon elaborated that the initial recordings at Unisound Studio suffered from a sonic flatness, partly due to Swanö's exhaustion and to the quality of new recording gear that Swanö had recently acquired.
-Shortly after recording their album at The Abyss, Dark Funeral played their first festival gig, Under the Black Sun I, in Berlin.
-A few weeks prior to this gig Emperor Magus Caligula (Magnus 'Masse' Broberg, the original vocalist of Hypocrisy) replaced Themgoroth, becoming a permanent member during the summer of 1995.
-Concerning the factors underlying Themgoroth's departure, Blackmoon elucidated that Themgoroth was unable to fulfil the quality the band expected within their live performances.
-On 28 January 1996, The Secrets of the Black Arts was released, with the album thence being licensed to Metal Blade in North America and Mystic Productions in Poland.
-Equimanthorn was soon replaced by Alzazmon, later known for his work with Dissection and Gorgoroth.
+In 1995, Dark Funeral signed with No Fashion Records, and wrote songs for their debut full-length album.
+The band recorded several tracks that would appear on The Secrets of the Black Arts at Unisound Studio with Swanö, but re-recorded the album with Peter Tägtgren of Hypocrisy at The Abyss Studio, adding the song "When Angels Forever Die" and a cover of Von's "Satanic Blood", for their debut album.
+Concerning the re-recording their debut album, Blackmoon told Rites of the Black Moon Webzine in 2009 that the initial recordings were flat due to Swanö's exhaustion and to the quality of recording gear that Swanö had recently acquired.
+Shortly after recording the album at The Abyss, Dark Funeral played their first festival show, Under the Black Sun I, in Berlin.
+A few weeks prior, Emperor Magus Caligula (Magnus 'Masse' Broberg, original vocalist of Hypocrisy) replaced Themgoroth, becoming a permanent member during the summer of 1995.
+Concerning Themgoroth's departure, Blackmoon said that Themgoroth was unable to fulfil the quality the band expected of their live performances.
+On 28 January 1996, The Secrets of the Black Arts was released and licensed to Metal Blade in North America and Mystic Productions in Poland.
+Equimanthorn was replaced with Alzazmon, later known for his work with Dissection and Gorgoroth.
 The line-up of Emperor Magus Caligula, Lord Ahriman, Alzazmon and Blackmoon recorded their versions of Bathory's "Call from the Grave" and "Equimanthorn" for the Bathory tribute In Conspiracy with Satan.
 (These also appeared later re-mastered for the re-titled re-release of the band's debut In the Sign…).
-Blackmoon departed Dark Funeral at the end of 1996, citing conflict with Lord Ahriman as the primary instigator for his decision to depart.
-Together with Necromass, the band thence embarked on the Satanic War Tour I throughout Europe.
+Blackmoon departed Dark Funeral at the end of 1996, citing conflicts with Lord Ahriman.
+Together with Necromass, the band embarked on the Satanic War Tour I throughout Europe.